FZKit/packages/CONTRIBUTING.md

-# Fastify Kit
+# FZKit

-Fastify Kit is a collection of utilities and plugins to help you build fast and reliable Fastify applications.
+FZKit is a collection of utilities and plugins to help you build fast and reliable Fastify applications.

 ## Setup

-To get started with Fastify Kit, you need to install the following global dependencies:
+To get started with FZKit, you need to install the following global dependencies:

 1. **Biome**: A code formatter and linter.
 2. **Rush**: A scalable monorepo manager for JavaScript.